 b.
-Drilling rig contract
+Drilling rig contracts

 The Company enters into drilling rig contracts to ensure availability of desired rigs to facilitate drilling plans.
 The Company has two operating leases for terms of multiple months, both of which contain early termination clauses that require the Company to potentially pay penalties to the third party should the Company cease drilling efforts.
 These penalties would negatively impact the Company's financial statements upon early contract termination.
-There were no penalties incurred for early contract termination for either of the three months ended March 31, 2021 or 2020.
-As these drilling rig contracts are operating leases, the present value of the future commitment as of March 31, 2021 related to the drilling rig contract with an initial term greater than 12 months is included in current and noncurrent "Operating lease liabilities" on the unaudited consolidated balance sheet as of March 31, 2021.
-The future commitment of \$1.7 million as of March 31, 2021 related to the drilling rig contract with an initial term less than 12 months is not recorded on the unaudited consolidated balance sheets.
+There were no penalties incurred for early contract termination for either of the six months ended June 30, 2021 or 2020.
+As these drilling rig contracts are operating leases, the present value of the future commitment as of June 30, 2021 related to the drilling rig contract with an initial term greater than 12 months is included in current and noncurrent "Operating lease liabilities" on the unaudited consolidated balance sheet as of June 30, 2021.
 See Note 5 in the 2020 Annual Report for additional discussion of the Company's leases.